Malinp788/Malinp788/README.md

 ## Hi there 👋

-# 🔥 My name is Monika | Web3 Fanatic & Validation Maniac
+# 🔥 My name is Monika | Web3 Fanatic & Validator Maniac😝
 - I live and breathe running nodes, validating networks, and building the infrastructure of the future.
 # 💪 My Expertise:
 - 🤑 Validation Maniac: Running nodes in Cosmos SDK, EVM, Polkadot, and other blockchain “beasts”👻 ⚡Testnet/mainnet participation early node runner for 50+